Brown sugar, mixed berry jam and dark chocolate.

 Intersection Traders approached the development of a new specialty coffee program in Uganda with an explicit focus on ensuring that everybody engaged in the value chain would receive substantial improvements in income.
 Working with researchers at universities in Australia, Uganda and the Netherlands, they’ve trialled and implemented a novel contracting approach that allows coffee pickers and growers to be involved in a transparent and higher-paying harvesting program based around picking quality.
 From the outset they have explicitly sought to work primarily with youth and women in order to provide more opportunities to disadvantaged groups; furthermore in 2019, working with the local growers’ society they developed the community owned Bugimotwa washing station - giving producers access to the infrastructure and scale required to substantially increase volumes, with an aim to establish more stations in future years along with training in agronomy.

-After passing our quality assessment stage (which occurs within eight hours of cherries being picked) the coffee is floated and then for the washed lots it is pulped (using well maintained and clean equiptment) and then fermented submerged for thirty six hours, after which the coffee is washed twice then laid on raised drying beds.
-The naturals are placed on the drying beds in thin layers diretly after floating with layers being built-up as the coffee dries.
-The coffee is dried slowly with meticulous stirring for two to four weeks until it reaches eleven percent moisture, after which it is stored in GrainPro until dry milling.
+After passing their quality assessment stage (which occurs within eight hours of cherries being picked) the coffee is floated and then left to rest (still 'in cherry') for 36-42 hours in sealed drums, after which it is dried on raised beds.
+The coffee is dried slowly with meticulous stirring for four to six weeks until it reaches 10.5% moisture, after which it is stored in GrainPro until dry milling.